ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Typical_Workflow.md

     ```
     connection_string <- "Driver=SQL Server;Server=myServerName;Database=Campaign_Management;UID=rdemo;PWD=D@tascience"
     ```

+    *Make sure not to add spaces around the "=" in the connection string - it will not work correctly when spaces are present*

     This connection string contains all the information necessary to connect to the SQL Server from inside the R session.
 As you can see in the script, this information is then used in the `RxInSqlServer()` command to setup a `sql` string.
 The `sql` string is in turn used in the `rxSetComputeContext()` to execute code directly on the SQL Server machine.
 You can see this in the .R files:

     ```